Jesse-Redford/Synchronous_ServoKit/README.md

 ### Project Description
 An extension library for Adafruit_CircuitPython_ServoKit that allows users to control the velocity of multiple positional servos in a synchronized fashion.
 The project aims to provide users more sophisticated levels of servo control without needing to develop the low level code.
 The package acts as a stand alone interpertuer providing execution and automatic handling of the following.

- - Sending velocity arguments in units of deg/sec or rads/sec to positional servos
+ - Sending velocity arguments in units of deg/sec to positional servos
- - Moving multiple positional servos in a synchronized fashion over a fixed time interval
+ - Move multiple positional servos in a synchronized fashion over a fixed time interval
- - Setting upper and lower limits for servo actuation range
+ - enforce upper and lower limits for servo actuation range
- - Mapping servo positions from (0-180) deg to (-pi/2,pi/2 )radians

 <p align="center">
 <img src="https://github.com/Jesse-Redford/Synchronous_ServoKit/blob/master/(1)%20Process_Diagram_Synchronous_ServoKit.PNG" width="1050" height="260">